catseye/Robin/doc/Robin.md

 ### Macros ###

-A macro is an S-expression, in an environment, which describes how to translate one S-expression to another.
+A macro is a term which, in an environment, describes how to translate one S-expression to another.

 One area where Robin diverges significantly from Lisp and Scheme is that,